Should You Submit Your SAT/ACT Scores?

 Should I Submit Scores to Test Optional Schools?

 Test optional schools are one of the scenarios that elicit the most questions about submitting test scores.
 While testing policies used to be fairly black and white, test optional schools definitely leave a gray area.
 In general, when a college application lists smoothing as optional, you should considered it required unless it will ultimately be a big strike against you.

 Basically, this means that you should still submit your best SAT or ACT score to a test optional school, unless it is poor enough to really count against you.
 You can determine this by checking the scores of admitted students from last year.
 If your score places you below the 25th percentile, think twice about submitting it.
-It might be best to discuss your options with your guidance counselor or eliciting advice from CollegeVine’s Applications Guidance service.
-Here, you will be paired with a personal admissions specialist from a top a college who can provide step-by-step guidance through the entire application process, including selecting which, if any, scores to submit.

 To learn more about test optional schools, check out our post What Test-Optional Means for College Admissions.

 Of course, your best offense is always a good defense, so we suggest avoiding any questions about submitting test scores by maximizing your SAT or ACT performance from the get go.
 If you achieve a score you’re proud to submit, you won’t have to worry about it.
 For advice about preparing for standardized tests, check out these important CollegeVine posts: